-The Build Margin emission factor will be estimated ex-ante.
+The Build Margin emission factor will be estimated ex-ante for the Northeast subsystem.
 The sample group m consists of either the five power plants that have been built most recently or the power plants capacity additions in the electricity system that comprise 20% of the system generation (in MWh) and that have been built most recently.
 Power plant capacity additions registered as CDM project activities should be excluded from the sample group m.